Updated April 24, 2026

 • Renewal: 20 continuing education units (CEUs) and recertification fee (~$150)

-No states require specific licensure for health information technicians.
-The RHIT credential through AHIMA is voluntary but has become the industry expectation — most employers won't consider candidates without it.
-You need an associate degree from a CAHIIM-accredited program to sit for the RHIT exam.
+No states require licensure for health information technicians.
+The RHIT credential is voluntary nationwide but has become the industry standard — most hospitals, health systems, and insurance companies expect it for employment.
+You need an associate degree from a CAHIIM-accredited Health Information Management program to sit for the exam.

 Compensation